 The esophagus is the tube that carries food from the mouth to the stomach.
-Esophageal cancer is the growth of cancer cells in this tube.
+Esophageal cancer (EC) is cancer that starts in this tube.

 - Squamous cell cancer—from the cells that line the upper part of the esophagus

 - Adenocarcinoma—from the cells where the esophagus meets the stomach

 Cancer is when cells in the body split without control or order.
 These cells go on to form a growth or tumor.
 The term cancer refers to harmful growths.
 These growths attack nearby tissues.
 They also spread to other parts of the body.
 It is not clear exactly what causes these problems.
 It’s likely a mix of genes and the environment.